 30th of July 2017

+Today we are in the midst of a trend towards populism, where the concerns of ordinary folk are preferenced over the privileged elite.
 There have been numerous examples of this recently: the occupy Wall Street movement (the 99% against the 1%), the shock "Brexit" result (which saw the UK leave the European Union), and the rise of the anti-establishmentism sentiment in politics, such as the anti-immigration movement in many Western countries and the rise of the American president Donald Trump.
+Why has this happened?

 In my mind there are several concurrent events occurring simultaneously that is causing this:

 With all these things in mind it should be clear to you by now that the 2008 financial crisis was simply a microcosm for things to come.
 Peter Schiff's book "The Real Crash" published in 2014 is subtitled "America's Coming Bankruptcy - How to Save Yourself and Your Country", which I think will be prophetic and poignant for things to come.

 Peter Schiff was born in 1963 and is a financial commentator and businessman .
 In my opinion, Peter Schiff is a free-market evangelist who is not afraid to speak his mind.
 He comes across a little brash at times but he has logical and well-researched arguments so he has a sense of credibility.
 Schiff has a major in finance and accounting from Berkeley, and had worked at Shearson Lehman Brothers before purchasing and renaming his brokerage firm Euro Pacific Capital .
 He regularly publishes videos on his Youtube channel, which also includes his regular podcast.
 One of the reasons that Schiff has risen to notoriety recently is because of his accurate prediction of the American housing bubble bursting.